 A review of environmental conditions on the continental shelves and adjacent offshore areas off eastern Canada during 1994 is presented.
-Wintertime air temperatures over eastern Canada were generally colder-than-normal continuing the trend that has persisted through the 1990s.
+Wintertime air temperatures over eastern Canada were generally colder-thannormal continuing the trend that has persisted through the 1990s.
 This was associated with the high positive value of the NAO index caused by the intensification of the Icelandic Low and Azores High.
-Strong northwesterly winds over the region brought cold air farther south.
-The cold air temperatures and stronger northwesterly winds resulted in early ice formation, greater areal extent of ice and a longer presence of ice, both on the Labrador/Newfoundland Shelves and in the Gulf of St. Lawrence/ Scotian Shelf.
-The cold temperatures, strong winds and heavy ice all contributed to a larger number of icebergs than normal reaching the Grand Bank.
+Strong NW winds over the region brought cold air farther south.
+The cold air temperatures and stronger NW winds resulted in early ice formation, greater areal extent of ice and a longer presence of ice, both on the Labrador/Newfoundland shelves and in the Gulf of St. Lawrence/Scotian Shelf.
+The cold temperatures, strong winds and heavy ice all contributed towards a large number of icebergs reaching the Grand Banks.
 Ocean temperatures off Newfoundland at Station 27 were below normal during the winter of 1994.
-By summer, however, the surface waters had increased upwards of 2°C above normal and to near normal in the deeper waters by fall.
-The area of the CIL in summer across the northeast Newfoundland Shelf decreased from 1993 and was slightly above or near normal.
-Large areas of the continental shelf, particularly the Grand Bank, contained cold bottom temperatures (up to 0.5°C below average) continuing a trend that began a decade ago.
+By the summer, however, the surface waters had increased upwards of 2°C above normal and near normal in deeper water by the fall.
+The area of the CIL in summer across the northeast Newfoundland Shelf decreased from 1993 and is slightly above or near normal.
+Large areas of the continental shelf, particularly the Grand Bank, saw a continuation of the below normal bottom temperatures (up to 0.5°C below average) experienced during 1990s.
 Temperature anomalies off southern Newfoundland have also been cold since the mid-1980s.
-Similar cold conditions have been observed within the CIL in both the Gulf of St. Lawrence and on the Scotian Shelf.
+Similar conditions have been observed in the CIL in the Gulf of St. Lawrence and on the Scotian Shelf.
 Large areas of the Magdalen Shallows continue to be covered by bottom waters of less than 1° and less than 0°C during the summer.
-Temperatures in the CIL layer on the Scotian Shelf appear to be moderating with maximum warming over Emerald Basin due to mixing with warm bottom waters.
-The latter have occupied the lower layers of the Basin for the past few years and are consistent with warm temperatures in the deep waters of the Laurentian Channel and Cabot Strait to the north and in the Gulf of Maine to the south.
+Temperatures in the CIL layer on the Shelf appear to be moderating with maximum warming occurring over Emerald Bank due to mixing with warm bottom waters.
+The latter have occupied the lower layers of the Basin for the past few years and are consistent with the warm conditions observed in the Laurentian Channel and Cabot Strait to the north and in the Gulf of Maine to the south.
 The source of these deep waters are the offshore slope waters.
-Indeed, penetration of the slope water appeared to have lead to significant warming throughout the entire Gulf of Maine during 1994.
+Indeed, penetration of the slope water appears to have lead to warming throughout the Gulf of Maine during 1994.